mperez132/Monday-Commute/README.md

 # Monday-Commute
-An endless runner assignment for CMPM-120
+An endless runner assignment for CMPM-120 by:
-Created by: Moises Perez
+            Moises Perez,
-            Constantine Kolokousis
+            Constantine Kolokousis,
-            Brian Cao
+            Brian Cao,